What is the “only 50 hours” cartridge meme?

 Ortofon 2M Bronze

 The diamond looks reasonable after cleaning, but note the large internal crack in the stylus body and slumped suspension.
 This is a damaged stylus, far from perfect and only fit for the bin.
+Neither issue was mentioned in the listing.

 only 50 hours